limonyellow/confident/docs/source/deployment_config.rst

             deployment_field = 'deployment'  # <-- Marking `deployment` as our `deployment_field`.

-Usage is the same in both methods:
+Usage is the same in both ways:

 .. code-block:: python
     :linenos: